R00T-CAT/NyanSec/README.md

 ## Roadmap

 - More silly apps
-- A boot-up sequence that looks like a 90s hacking montage
+- A boot-up sequence that looks more catty
 - Smarter terminal with more "fake Linux" commands